There are a variety of important factors that our car accident attorneys consider when determining whether to take a case or not.

 In some rare cases said complication of the case may make it harder for authorities to set a final report; this causes waiting periods that could extend to a month or two.

-In any case, if you think the authorities are taking too long to provide you with the report, you should contact your lawyer as soon as possible and ask him to help you.
+In any case, if you think the authorities are taking too long to provide you with the report, you should contact your lawyer as soon as possible and ask him or her to help you.

 How much is your case worth?Get a free case evaluation